quangg1/CRM_System/README.md

 - React 19 with TypeScript
 - Material-UI (MUI) for UI components
 - React Router for navigation
+- JWT for authentication
-- Axios for API calls
+- Local Storage for session management

 ### Backend
 - Node.js with Express
 - MySQL database with mysql2
+- JWT Authentication
+- bcryptjs for password hashing
 - RESTful API design
 - CORS enabled for frontend integration